 THC and You

 Euphoria by definition is a feeling or state of intense excitement and happiness.
-As you've probably noticed, there are a lot of cannabis strains out there that provide a euphoric feeling, but science is still figuring out the exact cause.
-We know that THC has psychoactive properties and can alleviate many physical and mental ailments, but we're still a little in the dark about why things feel the way they do when you're high on marijuana.
+As you’ve probably noticed, there are a lot of cannabis strains out there that provide a euphoric feeling, but science is still figuring out the exact cause.
+We know that THC might have some benefits other than just psychoactive feelings, but we’re still a little in the dark about why things feel the way they do when you’re high on marijuana.

 The most common cannabinoid found in cannabis is THC (Tetrahydrocannabinol).
 You probably know that THC is responsible for the typical feeling of being “high.”
-It's most commonly prescribed for pain relief and is known to alter the user’s behavior, perception, mood, and consciousness.
-THC is also an appetite stimulant and good for reducing nausea and vomiting, anxiety, and depression.
+It’s known to alter the user’s behavior, perception, mood, and consciousness.

 The US Drug Enforcement Administration (DEA) stated in its online article “Marijuana”: